Pacific War, WW2

 129 Aichi "Val" bombers were in the attack on Pearl Harbor.
 "Val"s 3-man crew later

 sank HMS Hermes, Cornwall and Sorsetshire April 1942 off Ceylon.

 |Service ||1941-1945 ||1940-1944|

 |Cruise Speed||185 mph ||183 mph|

-The US had no specific, carrier based horizontal bombers, torpedo bombers could and did
+The U.S. had no carrier based horizontal bombers although torpedo bombers could and did

-act in the role over land targets as well as to carry anti-submarine bombs and depth charges.
+act in the role as well as to carry anti-submarine bombs and depth charges.

 The Japanese first wave at Pearl Harbor used 40 "Kates" as torpedo bombers and

 The second wave had 54 "Kates", all as horizontal bombers.

 The Japanese Navy also had a shore based air component,